 Let’s start with the basics: what is a kW and what is a kWh?

-A kilowatt hour (kWh) is a measure of how much energy you’re using per hour, whilst a kW is a measure of power. kW stands for kilowatt, a universal standard for measuring electricity.
+A kilowatt hour (kWh) measures how much energy you use per hour, while a kW is a measure of power. kW stands for kilowatt, a universal standard for measuring electricity.
 So, one kilowatt equals 1,000 watts.
 Your electricity provider charges by how much electricity you use per kilowatt hour (kWh), depending on their electricity unit price.
-The kWh is a unit of energy, the number of kilowatts you use over time, on different things.
+The kWh is a unit of energy, the number of kilowatts you use over time on different things.

 The more kilowatt hours, or kWh, you use, the more you pay.
 So, how much does 1 kWh of electricity cost?

 Energy measures how much fuel is contained within something or used by something over a specific period.
 Think of it like a Mars bar- the kWh is like the calories (or energy) within the bar, and the kW is how you use those calories.

-You might go for a fast, high-intensity run and burn off the energy in a matter of hours, or you might loaf on the sofa binging on Netflix, therefore stretching that energy out a bit.
+You might go for a fast, high-intensity run and burn off the energy in hours, or you might loaf on the sofa binging on Netflix, stretching that energy out a bit.
 So, the electricity cost per kWh price you pay depends on how long you keep everything on.
 That’s why leaving your TV on standby or your charger plugged in still uses power and will add to the kWh cost on your energy bill (and wastes energy).

 Now, let’s look at lightbulbs.